antoinemansour7/VehiQ/Sprint 1/WorkLog.md

 - [ ] installation instructions and user guidelines
 - [ ] references to the wiki for additional team rules nd management
 - [ ] provide a qualitative assessment of 3 frontend and 3 backend frameworks
 - [ ] 6 user stories with exceptional clarity, well defined acceptance criteria, and realistic priorities.
+(Use Github issues)
 - [ ] detailed and comprehensive sprint plan with timelines, objectives and dependancies for the next sprint
 - [ ] task breakdown with clear assignments, dependancies and estimated effort
 - [ ] log with time stamps, activity details and time spend by each team member
 - [ ] excellent organization presentation and detailed to detil.
+- [ ] Minutes meeting file